nz-social-wellbeing-agency/understanding_debt_and_debtors_to_government_2/README.md

 	* Run each summary R script (household and individual)
 	* Run both median scripts

+## Effective use of Dataset Assembly Tool

+The project includes two versions of the debt definition scripts.
+These reflect two different methods for preparing the input data for assembly.

+* The first method is slower, involving more manipulation prior to assembly and is slower for the tool to assemble.
+However, it can be easier for the researcher to understand: Each variable appears once in the measure control file.
+* The second method is faster, involving less manipulation prior to assembly and is faster for the tool to assemble.
+It places labels for some output columns within the definition.
+This can make the assembly harder for the researcher to understand as a single row in the control file can produce multiple output variables.

+Notes are included with the new defintions to assist researchers using them instead of the older/slower definitions.
+Researchers wanting to make more effective use of the assembly tool may find it useful to compare the methods between the two versions of debt measures.

 ## Getting Help
 If you have any questions email info@swa.govt.nz